Apple's inability to monitor standards lets Pegatron pay low wages, NGO says

 Pegatron assembles Apple devices at two factories in China, as well as other consumer electronics such as phones and personal computers at plants around the world for an array of global clients.

-CLW’s report is the latest to review labor practices at Apple suppliers, where pay and working conditions have been criticized.
-A report from another labor group in August detailed excessive overtime and unpaid wages.
+CLW’s report is the latest to review labour practices at Apple suppliers, where pay and working conditions have been criticised.
+A report from another labour group in August detailed excessive overtime and unpaid wages.

 Apple, in its own report, said it tracked over 1.1 million workers on average per week in 2014, and that suppliers achieved 92 percent compliance with its 60-hour maximum working week, down from 95 percent in 2013.